If You Burn In A Tanning Bed Can You Tan The Next Day?

 Do Not Tan Sunburned

-Once again, do not use a tanning bed if your skin is already sunburned.
-You need to wait until your sunburn is fully healed before attempting to tan again, or you will just be causing more damage to your skin and creating a more severe sunburn.
+Otherwise, you will just be causing more damage to your skin and creating a more severe sunburn.

-If you have used a tanning bed and have landed up with a sunburn, try to spend less time in the tanning bed during your next session, even just a minute less, and maybe use a stronger sunscreen to give your skin added protection.
+If you have used a tanning bed and have ended up with a sunburn, try to spend less time in the tanning bed during your next session, even just a minute less, and maybe use a stronger sunscreen to give your skin added protection.

 Will My Sunburn Turn Into A Tan?